SOEN345-WINTER2024/logic-coverage-lab-dogmen6/README.md

 ## Definitions:

-**Predicate Coverage:** Test cases cover at least one true condition, one false condition, and one mixed condition.
+**Predicate Coverage:** Test cases cover at least one true condition and one false condition

 **Clause Coverage:** There are tests for all true conditions for each individual clause and one test for all false conditions.